 One of the biggest hurdles in accepting medical care is knowing that it can cost a lot of money to engage in it.
 In many cases, even if a person has health insurance that they’re comfortable with, they might still hesitate for fear of that copay will cost more than they want.

 There’s two things that need to be understood when dealing with drug addiction.
 First, drug addiction is a disease of the mind and body that can lead to the early death of those afflicted to it, and its treatment should not be ignored or delayed more than necessary.
-Second, many insurance providers do cover the expenses of substance rehab, including Aetna, Blue Cross, ComPsych, Cigna, United Healthcare, and more.
+Second, many insurance providers do cover the expenses of substance rehab, including Aetna, Blue Cross, ComPsych, Cigna, United Health, and more.

 Levels of Care for Addicts in Need